 Multi-Tiered System of Supports (MTSS)

-Within Colorado, the evolution of responsive learning frameworks has led to the current, clear understanding and definition of MTSS.
-Consistent within MTSS is the guiding principle of prevention.
+Within Colorado, the evolution of responsive learning frameworks has led to the current understanding of MTSS.
+An important guiding principle is the focus on prevention.
 By setting up systems and structures that reduce or remove learning challenges or operational barriers, MTSS enables each stakeholder to benefit from a safe and supportive environment.
-The Thompson School District (TSD) aligns its implementation of MTSS with the state's description.
+The Thompson School District (TSD) aligns its implementation of MTSS with the description from the state.

 The Colorado Department of Education (CDE) defines MTSS as:

 a prevention-based framework of team-driven data-based problem solving for improving the outcomes of every student through family, school, and community partnering and a layered continuum of evidence-based practices applied at the classroom, school, district, region, and state level.
 (CDE, 2016)

 This definition asks that the district functions as one system, with many sub-systems and many supports included.
 That menas that a school district's resources, personnel, and operations should help ensure success within each school.
 The schools, then, are able to direct and coordinate all of its resources and strategies to secure access, opportunity, and educational benefit in each learning experience.
 In TSD, the plan is to implement MTSS with fidelity and to sustain it over time.
 That priority has been named in Strive 2025 (the TSD strategic plan), and that belief will help shape the approaches that are adopted for use within the district.
 Through the effective application of implementation science and the active engagement of each stakeholder, TSD will prepare students for any pathway - for college, career, and life.